90-minute CPD

 Instead of sharing slides, I will share a link with delegates where they can access the material we cover during the CPD.

-What are your requirements in terms of technology/room set-up/dietary for CPD sessions?
+What are your requirements regarding technology/room set-up/dietary for face-to-face CPD sessions?

 I can work with most set-ups at in-person events, but the following things are essential:

-- Delegates arranged in a cabaret stile – i.e. not a lecture theatre-style
+8. Delegates arranged in a cabaret style – i.e. not a lecture theatre-style

 The following things are desirable: